Home -> Personal Income Tax -> Taxpayers' Ombudsman

 If you are still not satisfied with the handling of your service-related complaint, contact the Office of the Taxpayers' Ombudsperson.
 There are no costs associated with filing a complaint or for any service provided by the Taxpayers' Ombudsman.

-Before submitting a complaint to the Taxpayers' Ombudsperson, review the information on their website, including their Important Tips for Taxpayers.
+Before submitting a complaint to the Taxpayers' Ombudsperson, review the information on their website.

 Taxpayers' Ombudsperson Newsletter, Perspectives - The first newsletter was issued in March 2012.
 You can subscribe to their mailing list to automatically receive the newsletter in the future.
 The first newsletter describes some cases of complaints that have been resolved by the OTO.